ethersphere/bee-docs/docs/installation/fund-your-node.md

 If you have problems, please let us know by making a post in the [#faucet](https://discord.gg/kfKvmZfVfe) channel, we will do our best to provide tokens to everyone.

-Transactions may take a while to complete, please be patient.
-We're also keen for you to join us in the swarm, and indeed you soon will! 🐝 &nbsp 🐝 &nbsp 🐝
+Transactions *may* take a while to complete, please be patient.
+We're also keen for you to join us in the Swarm, and indeed you soon will! 🐝 🐝 🐝